-- 6 From the application store on your mobile device, install and open the ActiveCaptain app. - TIP: You can scan this QR code using your mobile device to download the app. - 7 Bring the mobile device within 32 m (105 ft.) of the GPSMAP device. - 8 From your mobile device settings, open the Wi-Fi® connections page, and connect to the GPSMAP device, using the name and password you entered in step 3.
+- 6 From the application store on your mobile device, install and open the ActiveCaptain app. - 7 Bring the mobile device within 32 m (105 ft.) of the GPSMAP device. - 8 From your mobile device settings, open the Wi-Fi® connections page and connect to the Garmin device, using the name and password you entered in the Garmin device.